jimdigriz/freeradius-oauth2-perl/README.md

     mkdir /opt/freeradius-oauth2-perl

-From the project directory on your workstation, copy `main.pl` and `module` to `/opt/freeradius-oauth2-perl` and run on the server:
+From the project directory on your workstation, copy `main.pm` and `module` to `/opt/freeradius-oauth2-perl` and run on the server:

     chown -R root:root /opt/freeradius-oauth2-perl